Willamette Falls Locks: Recent repairs and closure

 With no funding available to perform needed inspections and repairs, the locks were closed in January 2008.
 In April 2009, as part of the federal government's economic stimulus plan, $1.8 million was allocated to repair and inspect the locks, with an additional $900,000 allocated in October 2009 for additional repairs and operational costs.
 The locks reopened in January 2010 with the Willamette Queen the first vessel to pass.
 The locks were open through the summer of 2010, and then due to a lack of federal funding for operations, were not scheduled to reopen for 2011.

 In December 2011, the locks were again closed, this time owing to the excessive corrosion of the locks' gate anchors.
 The further deterioration of the locks resulted in the U.S. Army Corps of Engineers reclassifying the locks as being in a "non-operational status," out of concern that any further operation of the locks could lead to a failure of the locks, posing a safety risk to the public.
-The locks are expected to remain permanently closed, as the lack of traffic through the locks makes funding for any repairs a low priority.
-However, some interest groups are urging the Army Corps of Engineers to reopen the locks, at least seasonally, and the Clackamas County Board of Commissioners added its support to that effort in December 2014.
+The locks were expected to remain permanently closed, as the lack of traffic through the locks makes funding for any repairs a low priority.
+However, some interest groups urged the Army Corps of Engineers to reopen the locks, at least seasonally, and the Clackamas County Board of Commissioners added its support to that effort in December 2014.

+In 2023, the Portland Division of US Army Corps of Engineers awarded contracts for repair of the locks.
+This work, which began in October 2023, seeks to repair and seismically upgrade the locks.
+When the work finishes in 2026, the locks will be handed over to the Willamette Falls Locks Authority, a public corporation consisting of 11 members who will oversee the locks.
+This work ultimately paves the way to reopening the locks, and establishing shipping travel on the Willamette.